 The Haryana government on 13th August 2008 through its Jails and Judicial Department released a formal notification regarding the rules prescribed under The Haryana Good Conduct Prisoners (TEMPORARY RELEASE) act, 1988, which are mentioned below:-

-| Convicts whose death sentence has been commuted to life imprisonment and convicts who have been imprisoned for life having committed heinous crime | Convicts who have been imprisoned for life having committed any crime which is defined under IPC and/or NDPS act as punishable with death sentence | Convicts who have been imprisoned for life having committed a crime which is defined under IPC as punishable with life imprisonment but not with death sentence | |||
+Convicts who have been imprisoned for life having committed a crime which is defined under IPC as punishable with life imprisonment but not with death sentence

 In Haryana, the Convicts whose death sentence has been commuted to life imprisonment and convicts who have been imprisoned for life having committed heinous crime, their cases for pre-mature release may be considered after completion of 20 years of actual sentence and 25 years of total sentence with remission, where as in Punjab the actual sentence should be 14 years and total sentence should be 20 years including remission.
 Both the states have same policy in cases of murder i.e. the life convict should complete 14 years of the actual sentence and 20 years of total imprisonment including remission.
 In Punjab the females and minors life convicts are given relaxation of 2 years in the offences for which the death is not a punishment.